 The Search Indexer process may use the Disk as high as 100% in the background, which may slow down your system performance.
 All the data is stored on the Disk; therefore, when Search Indexer or seachindex.exe has been crawling the Disk data, the disk usage can go up to 100%.

-This process should end soon, but sometimes this process stuck in the background due to some errors.
+This process should end soon, but sometimes this process is stuck in the background due to some errors.
 If this process is continuously using the disk 100%, you won’t be able to open any computer program because no disk resource will be available to transfer the files on the RAM.

 Microsoft Windows Search Indexer High Disk or CPU Usage